dfuchss/actions/docs/Maven-Workflows.md

 :warning: It is important that the project either uses the revision property or has a single version property.
 Otherwise, the version will not be updated correctly.

-You can configure the optional property `create-tag` if you want to disable the creation of a tag.
+* You can configure the optional property `create-tag` if you want to disable the creation of a tag.
+* You can configure the optional property `auto-digit` if you want to change the default digit that shall be incremented on release.
+Default is Minor (2.1.0 -> 2.2.0).
+Possible values are `major`, `minor` and `patch`.

 ```yml
 name: Maven Dependency Updates